 The 'executorial' attachment of immovable property is preceded by the service of a prior notice to pay under the penalty of attachment.
 To save time, service of the prior notice can be made at the same time as service of the enforceable title on the debtor.
-The prior notice is registered in the mortgage register.
+The prior notice is registered with the competent office of the General Administration of the Patrimony Documentation of the place where the property is situated.
 From that point, the immovable property cannot be disposed of.

-Service of the writ of executorial attachment can only be performed 15 days after service of the prior notice on the debtor.
-Furthermore, the attachment will have to be registered in the mortgage register within 15 days.
+Service of the writ of executorial attachment can only be performed 15 days after service of the prior notice on the debtor (BJC, article 1566).
+Furthermore, the attachment will have to be registered with the competent office of the General Administration of Property Documentation of the place where the property is located, for the portion of the attached property located in that district, within 15 days (BJC, article 1569).

-After the registration of the attachment in the mortgage register, the creditor has one month to file an ex parte application with the court of attachments to request the appointment of a notary to proceed with the auction of the attached property.
+After the registration of the attachment, the creditor has one month to file an ex parte application with the court of attachments to request the appointment of a notary to proceed with the auction of the attached property (BJC, article 1580).
 A challenge may be brought by the debtor no later than one month after service of that order.

 According to the BJC, a public auction shall take place within six months of the order appointing the notary (in principle, an appeal by the debtor against the appointment order does not stay the auction process).
-Meanwhile, the notary gathers information (title deeds, land plans, etc.) and visits the attached immovable property to draw up the terms of sale.
+Meanwhile, the notary gathers information (title deeds, land plans, etc) and visits the attached immovable property to draw up the terms of sale.
 The terms of sale have to be served on the interested parties at least one month prior to the first auction session.
 Those terms can be challenged within eight days of their service (on form and substance).
 Once any dispute on the terms of sale is settled by the court of attachments, the public auction can take place.
 In principle, the property is allocated to the highest bidder.